-So, unsurprisingly, artificial intelligence has been used by brands and marketers to identify the best influencers for social media campaigns.
+So, unsurprisingly, Artificial Intelligence Training in Madrid has been used by brands and marketers to identify the best influencers for social media campaigns.
 Want to find TikTok influencers from Madrid who create videos about food?
 Want to find Instagram influencers in Tokyo with high engagement rates and a follower count of at least 10K?

 These types of searches are next to impossible to do on social media.
 But with AI, we can easily plug these parameters into an influencer search engine and see only the results that meet them.

 Before you start searching for influencers, it is important to understand what you want.
 Without a plan, it’s difficult to decide which influencers to contact for collaboration opportunities.

 - What’s the goal of this campaign?

 - What KPIs should I use to track my progress?

 - Which network do my target audiences use?